felipeparralejo/mmwave-python-api/README.md

 By default, infinite measuring mode is used (number of frames set to 0).
 Three transmission antennas are configured and chirp emissions are in the order TX1 -> TX3 -> TX2.
 This can be changed in chirps configuration enabling or disabling TX antennas.

+# How to use

-# Saving data
+## - Saving data

+- Open mmWave Studio and load the lua script provided in this repository
+- Run python data acquisition code!

 An example script is provided to save data frames and the parameters used to configure the radar.
 Data is saved using `pickle` library.

-# Reading data
+## - Reading data

-A reading script is provided to return the radar data cube as a NumPy array with the shape `(numChirpsPerFrame, numVxAntennas, numADCSamples)` where each chirp contains the following `numVxAntennas` arrays:
+A reading script is provided to reshape the radar data cube as a NumPy array with the shape `(numChirpsPerFrame, numVxAntennas, numADCSamples)` where each chirp contains the following `numVxAntennas` arrays:

 ```
 [ [TX1-RX1], [TX1-RX2], [TX1-RX3], [TX1-RX4], [TX3-RX1], [TX3-RX2], ... , [TX2-RX4] ]